bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 <!-- theme:  -->

 ### Custom Products
-> Creating a custom product does not add it to the catalog.
-Only to the current order.
+> Creating a custom product does not add it to the catalog, only to the current order.

 </div>
 </div>